-While you can change up the plate to include your favorite treats, Jennifer Maune added mini peanut butter cups, popcorn, jelly pumpkins and more.
+While you can change up the plate to include your favorite treats, Jennifer Maune added mini peanut butter cups, popcorn, jelly pumpkins, and more.
 It gives you the chance to be creative while pleasing everyone with their go-to snacks!

 With the crescent roll sheet laying flat, cut it into strips.
-Take a naked hot dog and wrap it with one of the strips, leaving a little space at the top for eyes.
+Take a naked hot dog and wrap it with one of the strips, leaving a little space at the top for the eyes.
 When all the hot dogs are wrapped, pop the baking sheet in the oven for 13-17 minutes on 375-degrees.
 Delish!

-- 1 cup candy corn
+- 1 c. candy corn

 How do you plan to celebrate Halloween at home this year?
 Do you have some standout decorations or some fun-filled activities?
 I’d love to hear your ideas before the 31st!